pnayak/dropwizard-spring-annotations/README.md

 Dropwizard-Spring
 =================

 This project provides support for integrating Spring with Dropwizard.
-It was inspired and originally cloned+mirrored from https://github.com/jaredstehler/dropwizard-guice.
-It uses classpath scanning courtesy of the Reflections project to discover resources to install into the dropwizard environment upon service start.
+It was inspired and originally cloned+mirrored from Jared Stehler's dropwizard-guice library - https://github.com/jaredstehler/dropwizard-guice.
+Like dropwizard-guice, it uses classpath scanning courtesy of the Reflections project to discover Dropwizard objects (Resources, HealthChecks, Tasks and Managed) to install into the Dropwizard environment upon service start.

 ### Usage